yasirbhutta/yasirbhutta.github.io/cs-301/assignments/assign1.md

 [Download PDF](assign1.pdf)

-**Objective:** Create a dynamic and engaging Microsoft PowerPoint presentation explaining a key concept in programming fundamentals.
+**Objective:** Create a dynamic and engaging Microsoft PowerPoint presentation explaining a key concept in ICT.

 **Target Audience:** Your classmates (assumed to have basic computer literacy).